Rokasl/CS408_project/report/source/09_chapter_2.md

 semantics.
 Haskell’s features include support for recursive functions, data types, pattern matching, and list comprehensions.
 Haskell was chosen for compiler development because of its functional language features, such as pattern-matching, efficient recursion, and support for monadic structures.
-“Frankjnr” and “Shonky” are written in Haskell as well; so using Haskell provides an easier compatibility with those projects.
+Frankjnr and Shonky are written in Haskell as well; so using Haskell provides an easier compatibility with those projects.

 ### [Report Markdown](https://github.com/tompollard/phd_thesis_markdown)